Attack from the Sea: Plot

 Suvorov, now commanding in Northern Italy, congratulates Ushakov, saying he wished he had been at Corfu "even as a midshipman."
 Ushakov treasures the letter above any award.
-In a lighter moment, sailor Pirozhkov is punished with three days' arrest for drunkenly assaulting a Ottoman boatswain who tried to rape a local girl.
+In a lighter moment, sailor Pirozhkov is punished with three days' arrest for drunkenly assaulting an Ottoman boatswain who tried to rape a local girl.
 With the Ionian Islands secured, Ushakov blockades Italian ports.
 Belli's detachment, alongside British Commodore Edward Foote, captures Naples from the French.
 The victory is undermined when Admiral John Jervis allows French ships from Egypt to escape back to Europe, possibly with Napoleon aboard.

 The royal couple of Naples returns, and Queen Maria Carolina vows vengeance on Republicans.
 Nelson annuls Foote's capitulation, enabling mass executions of French prisoners and local republicans; Foote resigns in protest.
 Ushakov's officers are dismayed at handing the city to "mad royal executioners".
 Nelson himself laments the political manipulation and Britain's loss of honour but follows orders.
 Ushakov meets Nelson aboard HMS Vanguard to plan the capture of Malta.
 Nelson favors blockade; Ushakov demands an assault.
 The discussion turns into a heated exchange over Naples and allied betrayals.
 Ushakov warns there will be no executions where the Russian flag flies; his forces then liberate Rome from the French.
 The Mediterranean campaign ends with the fleet’s return to Sevastopol.
 Despite his victories, the new Emperor Alexander I, influenced by Mordovtsev, forces Ushakov into retirement.
 In 1811, retired Admiral Ushakov visits the battleship Saint Paul.
 Captain Vasiliev greets him with full honors.
 Ushakov reunites with former sailors Khovrin and Pirozhkov, the doctor Ermolaev, and the latter’s youngest son, Alexander, brother of the late Viktor.